What is a sodium

 - excessive sweating

 Hypernatremia means high levels of sodium in the blood.
-It is usually defined as levels over 145 mEq/L.
+It’s

 - swelling in hands and feet